flipz357/amr-metric-suite/README.md

 ## Content of this repo

-Scripts for calculating Smatch and S2match in python2 and python3 (see directory *py2-Smatch-and-S2match* or *py3-Smatch-and-S2match*).
+Scripts for calculating Smatch and S2match.
-And scripts for calculating the structure error of two AMR graph banks. (see directory *graph-structure-error*).
+And scripts for calculating the structure error of two AMR graph banks.

-Below is the current state-of-the-art performacne of AMR parsers wrt to these metrics and some additional information.
+Current state-of-the-art performacne of AMR parsers wrt to these metrics and some additional information.

 ## AMR state-of-the-art